tlvlp/ddns-tls-service/README.md

 ### TLS
 TLS certificate generator and maintainer
+- Runs periodically at a given schedule
-- Creates TLS certificates for a given list of domains/dnsRecords and persists them to a docker volume
+- Retrieves TLS certificates for a given list of dnsRecords/domains
+- Generates a csr, cert, full chain cert and pkcs12 keystore with the full chain cert
+- Persists them to a docker volume

 ## Supported registrars
 Currently GoDaddy is the only supported registrar, but the list can be extended